What Is CCTV Monitoring

 3. Pre-Action Sprinkler System:

-– Description: Pre-action systems are similar to dry pipe systems but require an additional step to release water.
-These systems use both a fire detection system (such as smoke or heat detectors) and sprinkler activation to allow water into the pipes.
+Description: Pre-action systems are similar to dry pipe systems but require additional water release steps.
+These systems allow water into the pipes by using a fire detection system (such as smoke or heat detectors) and sprinkler activation.

 – Application: Suitable for environments where accidental water discharge must be minimized, such as data centers, archives, or museums.